htran1902/SpikyPop/README.md

 1/ Modify the .hoc file to choose the neuron morphology.

-2/ Import the .hoc file in the LFPy python-package and run the main python file (for LFPy installation, see https://github.com/LFPy/LFPy) and save the different data (EAPs).
+2/ Import the .hoc file in the LFPy python-package and run the main python file (for LFPy installation, see https://github.com/LFPy/LFPy) and save the different data (EAPs, electrode positions).

 3/ Import the saved data in matlab and run the main matlab file (don't forget to modify the morphology parameters to match with the ones of the .hoc file)